MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/1. Implementing Storage Solutions in Microsoft Azure/Implementing NoSQL Database in Microsoft Azure.md

 <b> Instance </b>
 <p> In object-oriented programming (OOP) an "instance" is synonymous with "object".
 The creation of an instance is called instantiation </p>

+<b> Azure Container Instance </b>
+<p> Azure Container Instances is a service that enables a developer to deploy containers on the Microsoft Azure public cloud without having to provision or manage any underlying infrastructure. </p>

 <b> Provisioning </b>
-<p> Provisioning is the enterprise-wide configuration, deployment and management of multiple types of IT system resources. </p>
+<p> Provisioning is the enterprise-wide configuration, deployment and management of multiple types of IT system resources.
+The service -- which supports both Linux and Windows containers -- eliminates the need for a developer to provision virtual machines, or implement a container orchestration platform, such as Kubernetes, to deploy and run containers.
+Instead, with Azure Container Instances (ACI), an organization can spin up a new container via the Azure portal or command-line interface (CLI), and Microsoft automatically provisions and scales the underlying compute resources. </p>